 When they schedule your installation, is it when you wish to have it done, or when they can get to it?
 Will your contractor pull a permit on every job?
 Doing so will ensure it meets all of your local codes.

 HVAC system installation is not a do-it-yourself affair and a successful installation requires a contractor that is skilled in many areas, from load calculation to piping and a bunch of steps in between.
 You could get the best system, but if it’s improperly installed you may not get the best performance.

 Here are some other questions to help you make the best decision while searching for your HVAC contractor.

 NATE (North American Technician Excellence) is the largest nonprofit certification organization for HVAC technicians.
 Certified technicians have proven their knowledge in the HVAC industry by passing real-world and rigorous tests developed by a committee of industry professionals.
 NATE-certified contractors have met the highest industry standards for knowledgeable installation and service.
 NATE certification will provide you peace of mind knowing your contractor has undergone in-depth professional training.

 Do they have references or referrals?

-When is the best time to ask these questions?
+When should you ask about these questions?

 Your family’s health, comfort and safety is our business at Home Furniture, Plumbing & Heating in Kankakee.
-Our HVAC professionals would be happy to answer any and all of your questions.
+Our HVAC pros would be happy to answer any and all of your questions.
 Call us at 815-933-8213.
 We look forward to becoming your partner in keeping your system running safely and efficiently.